TomodomoCo/rcp-stripe-elements/README.md

 4. ...
 5. Profit (literally)

+## More Detailed Usage

+A few notes:

++ You'll need to set your Stripe options in the RCP Payment Settings screen.
++ If you're migrating from RCP's included Stripe gateway, it's easy: just uncheck the Stripe gateway and check the Stripe Elements gateway.
++ You'll need to style the class `.rcp-stripe-elements-input` to resemble your default input style (with a border and padding).
++ You can use the `rcp_stripe_elements_form_data` filter to pass in custom options to the Elements field.
+More information on the available options are in [Stripe's documentation](https://stripe.com/docs/stripe.js#element-options).

 ## About Tomodomo

 Tomodomo is a creative agency for communities.
 We focus on unique design and technical solutions to grow community activity and increase customer retention for online networking forums and customer service communities.